VictorRodriguezIronhack/reto_web/README.md

 - Create a `.env` file on the /server directory to populate the database ( DB_LOCAL=mongodb://localhost/phones ) and port ( PORT=5000 )
 - Run `npm run dev` command on the /server directory

 2. Seed MongoDB Database

 ## Seed

 -Run `bin/seed.js`

 # CLIENT

 3. Creation of React App which shows phones list from the API

 - This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- UI Framework: React Bootstrap
+- Redux for state management
+- Axios to fetch data from the API

 ## Run